eacromwell/pymaceuticals-challenge/README.md

 # pymaceuticals-challenge
-Module 5 Challenge
-Evan Cromwell
-Denver University Data Analytics Bootcamp
+Module 5 Challenge | Evan Cromwell | Denver University Data Analytics Bootcamp

-Module 4 Challenge
-Module 4 Challenge Background
+Module 5 Challenge Background

 •	What good is data without a good plot to tell the story?
 In this assignment, you’ll apply what you've learned about Matplotlib to a real-world situation and dataset.